mohsen-raoufi/messengers/README.md

 # Messengers: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily

 This repository contains all the code and resources accompanying the paper titled "Messengers: Breaking Echo Chambers in Collective Opinion Dynamics with Homophily."
-The preprint of the paper is available on arXiv [here](https://arxiv.org/abs/2406.06440).
+The paper is available on Nature Portfolio Journal (NPJ) Complexity [here](https://www.nature.com/articles/s44260-025-00052-0).

 ## Table of Contents